Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 To run a custom command after each deployment of a review app, you need to define a [postdeploy hook]({% post_url platform/app/2000-01-01-postdeploy-hook
 %}) for your application.
-However just defining a postdeploy hook would also impact the parent application.
+However defining a postdeploy hook would also impact the parent application.

 To make sure only review apps are impacted, the common practice is to define a